 Progress toward meeting the GPA requirement can be demonstrated by reducing the deficiency in grade-point average by one-half at CSULB or by making equivalent grades in courses taken at other regionally accredited academic institutions.
 Grades earned at other regionally accredited academic institutions will not reduce the deficiency in the CSULB grade-point deficiency.
 Grades earned elsewhere are only indicators of academic ability.

-Petition forms are available at the Office of Enrollment Services and must be filed by December 1 for the spring semester or August 1 for the fall semester.
+Petition forms are available through Enrollment Services and must be filed by December 1 for the spring semester or August 1 for the fall semester.
 Petitions received after that date will be returned to the student to be submitted for consideration for a future semester.
+(PS 09-06)

-A student may petition to have all grades and units received during one or two semesters of undergraduate work disregarded in the computation of GPA and academic standing.
+An undergraduate student may petition to have all the grades and units received during one or two semesters (or up to three quarter terms) of undergraduate work disregarded in the computation of grade point averages and academic standing.
 The work so disregarded may have been taken at any collegiate-level institution but no work taken during the disregarded terms, even if satisfactory, may apply toward baccalaureate requirements.
 All grades and units attempted will remain on record.
-At least 5 calendar years must have elapsed since the work in question was completed and the student must have subsequently completed 15 semester units with a 3.0 GPA (or 30 semester units with a 2.5 or 45 semester units with a 2.0) at this University before filing a request for disregarding the course work.
+At least five calendar years must have elapsed since the work in question was completed and the student must have subsequently completed 15 semester units with a 3.0 GPA (or 30 semester units with a 2.5 or 45 semester units with a 2.0) at CSULB before filing a request for disregarding the coursework.

-Petitions for disregarding course work must be submitted to the Office of Enrollment Services.
-Final determination will be made by the Vice President for Academic Affairs in consultation with the University Academic Appeals Committee.
-The petitioning student must certify that the work to be disregarded was not reflective of his or her present level of academic performance.
-This certification must include a statement explaining the extenuating circumstances causing the substandard performance during the term in question.
-The student must also provide evidence that it would be necessary to complete additional units and enroll for one or more additional semesters in order to qualify for the baccalaureate degree if the request were not approved.
-(PS 75-07)
+Students shall submit petitions for academic renewal to Enrollment Services.
+Final determination shall be made by the provost (or designee) in consultation with the Academic Appeals Committee.
+The petitioning student must certify that the work to be disregarded was substandard and not reflective of her or his current scholastic ability or present level of academic performance.
+This certification must include a statement explaining the extenuating circumstances causing the substandard performance during the terms in question.
+The student must also provide evidence that it would be necessary to complete additional units or semesters in order to qualify for the baccalaureate degree if the request were not approved.
+(PS 09-08)